bytefish/bytefish.de/blog/aspnetcore_rebac.md

 to wrap the Check API and ListObjects API, developed in the previous Google Zanzibar article, with EntityFramework Core and integrate it into the ASP.NET Core pipeline.

-At the end of this article we will have a RESTful API, that's authorizes a user using a Relationship-based Access Control.
+At the end of this article we will have a RESTful API, that authorizes a user using a Relationship-based Access Control.
 We will see how to create the database, configure logging, run integration tests and use `.http` files for manual endpoint tests in Visual Studio.

 Here is the Swagger Overview for the final API Endpoints.